Notes on Randomized Algorithms: Conductance

-The result is that given $S$ and $T$, there are at most $Nm^2$ choices of $X$ and $Y$ such that the canonical path $γ_{XY}$ crosses $ST$.
-This gives $ρ ≤ \frac{Nm^2 N^{-2}}{N^{-1} \frac{1}{2m}} = 2m^3$, which gives $τ_2 ≤ 8m^6$.
-This is not great but it is at least polynomial in the size of the graph.\footnote{However, it might not give rapid mixing if $N$ is small enough, which can occur in dense graphs.
-For example, on a clique we have $N=m+1$, since no matching can contain more than one edge, making the bound $8m^6 = Θ(N^6)$ which is polynomial in $N$ but \emph{not} polynomial in $\log N$.
-Polynomial in $\log N$ is what we want.
+This may or may not give rapid mixing, depending on how big $N$ is relative to $m$.
+For many graphs, the number of matchings $N$ will be exponential in $m$, and so the $m^6$ term will be polylogarithmic in $N$.
+But $N$ can be much smaller in dense graphs.
+For example, on a clique we have $N=m+1$, since no matching can contain more than one edge, making the bound $τ_2 ≤ 32m^6 = Θ(N^6)$ polynomial in $N$ but \emph{not} polynomial in $\log N$, which is what we want.
 The actual mixing time in this case is $Θ(m)$ (for the upper bound, wait to delete the only edge, and do so on both sides of the coupling; for the lower bound, observe that until we delete the only edge we are still in our initial state).
-This is much better than the upper bound from canonical paths, but it still doesn't give rapid maxing.}
+This is much better than the upper bound from canonical paths, but it still doesn't give rapid maxing.